← Back to 後漢書

 [] 西 西

 Commentary [7]: Mao means vegetation or grassland.
 The Erya lists Guzhu, Beihu, the Queen Mother of the West, and Rixia as the "four outer wastes."
-It also defines the four extremes as reaching east to Taiyuan, west to Bin, south to Puyin, and north to Zhuli.
+It also says: "East to Taiyuan, west to Bin, south to Puyin, north to Zhuli—these are called the four extremes."
 Calling a place "without grass" or placing it among the wastes and extremes is a way of saying "very far away," not a claim that it lies exactly at those named points.

 11